millerk22/emc2-labs/EMC2-Labs-Fall/lab23.rst

 Complete every level from each of the following worlds:

-1. Tutorial World
+#.
+Tutorial World
-2. Addition World
+#.
+Addition World
-3. Multiplication World
+#.
+Multiplication World

-4. Implication World
-5. Advanced Addition World
-6. Inequality World
+In the next lab, you will complete worlds 4-6.